stuartpittaway/diyBMSv4/Plugin/README.md

 No CSV grouping is performed, in the absence of a BOM Quantity column

-CSV BOM ordering:
-Componant are order by: SupplierRef
+CSV BOM componants are order by: SupplierRef

-CPL file while be generated if a position file can be found.
+CPL file will be generated if a position file can be found.

 #### Default configuration: